crispinalan/tikicalendar/README.md

 The first iteration of the Tiki Calendar project used Gtk3 but then migrated to the Gtk4 toolkit.
 The Gtk3 project was forked and so can be found elsewhere on github.
 This Gtk4 version of Tiki Calendar uses a csv file to store events (rather than sqlite).
 The events storage file is called "events.csv" and should be located in the current working directory.

-One of the reasons why I started to investigate using Gtk was that I was concerned with the Qt [licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) relating to LTS versions and how this would impact my [Talk Calendar](https://github.com/crispinalan/talkcalendar) project in the longer term.
+One of the reasons why I started this Gtk calendar project was because of the Qt [licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) relating to Qt LTS versions and how these changes would impact my Qt [Talk Calendar](https://github.com/crispinalan/talkcalendar) project in the longer term.
 Qt is [dual-licensed](https://www.qt.io/licensing/) under commercial and open source licenses.

 To avoid any confusion with my Qt5 calendar project I have called this Gtk4 version Tiki Calendar.
 Tiki is an acronym for Tightly Integrated Knowledge Infrastructure.
 The Tiki Calendar v0.2x series introduced speech capability using the Flite (and now espeak) speech synthesizer.
 Gtk4 uses one license the [GNU Lesser General Public License version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).